Parmeshwari Lal Varma

 Parmeshwari Lal Varma (born 6 December 1920, date of death unknown), often shortened to P. L. Varma, is an Indian civil engineer and a former chief engineer of Punjab.

+Life

 He served as an associate of Le Corbusier, the Swiss-French architect, who designed the city of Chandigarh.
 There have been reports that Le Corbusier wanted Verma to assist him even past his retirement from service for which Jawaharlal Nehru, the then prime minister of India, unsuccessfully requested the Government of Punjab for the extension of Verma's service.
 His involvement in the making of Chandigarh has been documented in a book, Le Corbusier Rediscovered: Chandigarh and Beyond, in which he has written a special article.

+Awards

 The Government of India awarded him Padma Bhushan, the third highest Indian civilian award, in 1971.
 In June 2001, The Tribune noted that Verma was deceased.